Double-glazing that’s 23% more efficient than triple glazing.

 Unless you have changed your windows recently it is more than likely that you will have a 24mm double-glazed unit in your existing frames (uPVC).

 The majority of window frames in Ireland have what the industry call a 60mm section.
 In layman’s terms if you measure the window frame from front to back it will be 60mm or thereabouts.

 This means that the window frame can accommodate a 24mm double- or triple-glazed unit.

-Without getting too technical we will now explain the differences in efficiencies and how Energlaze can make your existing windows 23% more efficient than triple glazing using our new Low-E-Plus glass.
+Without getting too technical we will now explain the differences in efficiencies and how Energlaze can make your existing windows 23% more efficient than triple glazing using our new Low-E-Plus2 glass.

 To start with we need to know the existing u-values.
 A u-value is the industry norm for measuring how energy efficient a material is.
 The lower the u-value the more energy efficient the material is and the more energy you will save.
 Different materials will have different u-values as you can see in the table below.

 |Cavity Wall||Without Insulation||1.6|

 |New LOW-E-PLUS2 (24mm)||0.9|

 We will focus on glass in a 24mm double- and triple-glazed unit.

 A standard double-glazed unit comprises 4mm glass, a 16mm cavity and 4mm glass (= 24mm).
 This type of unit is the most common in Ireland unless the windows have been changed recently.
 The u-value for this type of unit is 2.8 W/m2K (remember the lower the u-value the better).